Tucson Car Accident Attorneys

 All drivers on the road have a general duty of care towards everyone around them.
 They must drive safely to avoid colliding with pedestrians, cyclists, and other drivers, while also keeping themselves safe.
 When they break this duty by driving negligently, an injured party can file a claim against their insurance policy for compensation.

-While driver’s negligence may seem obvious to you after an accident, proving it in an auto accident claim is a different story altogether.
+While driver’s negligence may seem obvious to you after an accident, proving it in an auto accident claim is a different story altogether, particularly when the accident involves a rideshare driver.
 Insurance companies will require hard evidence demonstrating that the other driver is at fault for your injuries.
 Without the right evidence, they may claim that you caused the accident or that your injuries are unrelated, and thus they do not have to cover them.

 Most of your evidence will come in the initial events after your car accident.
 After receiving medical attention, you will want to contact the police to have them review the scene of the accident and investigate what they believed caused it.
 In some instances, like if you are seriously injured and rushed to a hospital, you can file a report at a later date with the local police or online to give your side of the story.
 Police reports can go a long way to explaining how an accident occurred and who was at fault.